Blockchain4openscience/hyperledger/README.md

 `````
 The generated API is connected to the deployed blockchain and business network.

-20. Use the rest server to test the business network, using the examples from the playground.
+11. Use the rest server to test the business network, using the test examples from the playground.
+The test examples generate two `participants:Researcher` and two `assets: ResearchOJ` (research objetcs).
+These will be created using each of the active API that have been deployed by each organization.
+This test ilustrates how both API's create participants, assets and transaccions among them.